Understanding the True Cost of Bulk Planters

 4. Port & Inland Handling

-Once the ship docks, costs continue:
+Once the ship docks, costs continue to accrue:

 THC (Terminal Handling Charges): Fees paid to the port.